-The historic nature of 2020 -- when a global health pandemic, an economic crisis, unprecedented wildfires and a reckoning with racial injustice have collided -- compelled us to think critically and carefully about the evolving needs of our members.
+The historic nature of the last years -- when a global health pandemic, an economic crisis, unprecedented wildfires and a reckoning with racial injustice have collided -- compelled us to think critically and carefully about the evolving needs of our members.
 Our board and staff engaged in a process focused on listening to our members as we developed a new strategic roadmap to guide our work.

 Mission, Vision, and Values